 A default color template is provided.
 A color template defines the chart's background color, line styles, and axis fonts.
 A line style specifies the line color, pattern, and thickness.
-The template defined on the Chart Style tab is generally used.
+On each chart the first dataset plotted will be formatted according to line style 1, the second in line style 2, etc. The template defined on the Chart Style tab is generally used.
 If Use Alternate Chart Template is selected in the Options, the alternate chart colors are used when printing and generating PDF reports.